Melissa Errico: Television

-Errico portrayed Alex Bartoli on Central Park West, and has had roles on episodes of Billions and The Knick.
+She was a series regular on the CBS drama Central Park West, appearing as Alex Bartoli in 21 episodes, and later had recurring roles on The Knick and Billions.

-Errico has also appeared on The Jim Gaffigan Show, Blue Bloods, The Good Wife, Law & Order, A Gifted Man, Ed, and Miss Match opposite Alicia Silverstone.
+She has also appeared on The Good Wife, Blue Bloods, Law & Order, A Gifted Man, Six Degrees, Miss Match opposite Alicia Silverstone, Ed, The Norm Show, The Cosby Mysteries, and The Jim Gaffigan Show.

 Film

-Errico has had roles in a number of films, including Mockingbird Don't Sing, Frequency, and Life or Something Like It.
+Acting

+Errico has appeared in films including Picture This, Frequency, Life or Something Like It with Angelina Jolie, Mockingbird Don't Sing, Kevin Bacon's Loverboy, the short film Patrimony with Robert Vaughn, Sofia Coppola's 2020 film On the Rocks and The Magnificent Meyersons.

+Music

 In 2013, Errico recorded the theme song for the movie Max Rose.
+The soundtrack features an original score by Michel Legrand, and Errico sang the main title track, "Hurry Home."

+Curation

-The soundtrack features an original score by Michel Legrand, and Errico sang the main title track, "Hurry Home".
-In 2019, Errico curated a film festival for French Institute Alliance Française (FIAF) in New York City celebrating movies featuring the music of composer Michel Legrand.
-In 2021 at the height of the pandemic, The New Yorker writer Adam Gopnik and Melissa Errico curated FIAF's new CinéSalon series Out of the Dark: The Mystery of Film Noir.
-Incorporating both French and American examples—and some that involve French filmmakers who immigrated to America—the series explored the many sides of the 'noir' vision in cinema with special attention paid to the Franco-American dialogue at its core.
+In 2019, Errico curated a film festival for French Institute Alliance Française (FIAF) in New York City celebrating movies featuring Michel Legrand's music.
+In 2021 at the height of the COVID-19 pandemic, Errico and The New Yorker writer Adam Gopnik curated FIAF's new CinéSalon series "Out of the Dark: The Mystery of Film Noir."
+Incorporating both French and American examples—and some that involve French filmmakers who immigrated to America—the series explored the many sides of the "noir" vision in cinema with special attention paid to the Franco-American dialogue at its core.
 The series was co-presented by The Cultural Services, a division of the French Embassy in the United States.
-The Cultural Services were first imagined in the 1930's by Paul Claudel.
+The Cultural Services were first imagined in the 1930s by Paul Claudel.
 In 1945 General de Gaulle appointed Claude Lévi-Strauss as the first Cultural Counselor, with the mission of providing Americans (individuals and organizations) with access and resources to engage with French culture and promote it in their own communities.